xaphan13/RelayFreeLLM/README.md

 > **One endpoint.
 More free AI than any single provider.
 Less rate limit headaches.**

+For AI coding assistants: read AGENTS.md and the docs/ folder before exploring the source code — they are the single source of truth and prevent blind full-repo walks.

 Don't want to pay $$/month to use AI Models?
 RelayFreeLLM is an open-source gateway that combines **multiple free-tier providers** into a single OpenAI-compatible API — so you get aggregately more free inference with automatic failover.

 ```